 Regular examinations of all the classes are made at the close of each term.
-A record is kept of the standing of each student at all his examinations, and from this his final certificate of graduation is made up.
+A record is kept of the standing of each student, and from this his final certificate of graduation is made up.

-CERTIFICATES and DIPLOMAS.
+CERTIFICATES.

-Under the law, any one who remains a year at the University, and maintains a satisfactory standing in his studies and in character, is entitled on leaving the University, to a certificate of studies and standing.
+Under the law, any one who remains a year at the University, and maintains a satisfactory standing in his studies and in character, is entitled, on leaving the University, to a certificate of studies and standing.

-The full Diploma of the University will be given to those only who have satisfactorily completed a four years course in some one of the colleges.
-Each diploma will state the college and course pursued, the actual studies taken, and the number of terms, with standing in each marked on a scale of 100.
-Hence, each diploma will have just so much value as the student shall have given it by a more or less thorough mastery of his studies.
+The full certificate of the University will be given to those only who have satisfactorily completed a four years' course in some one of the colleges.
+Each certificate will state the college and course pursued, the actual studies taken, and the number of terms, with standing in each marked on a scale of 100.
+Hence, each diploma will have just so much value as the student shall have given it, by a more or less thorough mastery of his studies.